derrickpriebe/MLS-Players/Image Microservice/README.md

 #### Summary
--This microservice is designed to provide image file location information to the program upon request.
+- This microservice is designed to provide image file location information to the program upon request.

 #### Implementation
--Microservice messaging is handled by ZeroMQ
+- Microservice messaging is handled by ZeroMQ
--Requirements: Python 3.x.
+- Requirements: Python 3.x.
 Python packages include ZMQ, TIME, and JSON.

 #### Client Setup Example
 ```